SodiumZH/NFF-Girls/unused/docs_api_en.md

 5. (Optional, if you need GUI) Create the inventory menu.
 Inventory menu is for adding the mob's inventory into the GUI.
 Inventory menu for befriended mob **inherits `AbstractInventoryMenuBefriended` class**.
 In this class you need to override `addMenuSlots` method for the inventory of your mob.

-   By default, after running `addMenuSlots`, the player inventory will be automatically added just like in the vanilla inventory screen, at the position specified by `getPlayerInventoryPosition` method which you need to override.
+   By default, after invoking `addMenuSlots`, the player inventory will be automatically added just like in the vanilla inventory screen, at the position specified by `getPlayerInventoryPosition` method which you need to override.
 If player inventory is not needed, override `doAddPlayerInventory` to false.

    Finally, override `makeGui` method to generate GUI screen from this menu.
 It must return a new GUI screen instance.
 For how to make, see below.